matrixorigin/matrixorigin.io/docs/MatrixOne/Get-Started/Tutorial/SSB-test-with-matrixone.md

-# **Benchmark Test**

-### Star Schema Benchmark Tests Preparation
+# **Complete a SSB Test with MatrixOne**

-Start Schema Benchmark（SSB）is a popular scenario for OLAP database performance tests.
-In 0.1.0, only single table can work in MatrixOne.
+Star Schema Benchmark（SSB）Test is a popular scenario for OLAP database performance tests.
+By going through this tutorial, you’ll learn how to complete a SSB Test with MatrixOne.

+In v0.1.0, only single table can work in MatrixOne.
 The following contents can be followed to data generation, data importing and querying.

-#### 1. Compile dbgen:
+## **Before you begin**

+Make sure you have already [installed MatrixOne](install-matrixone.md) and [connected to MatrixOne Server](../connect-to-matrixone-server.md).

+## **1. Compile dbgen**

 ```
 $ git clone git@github.com:vadimtk/ssb-dbgen.git